Klaviyo Pricing: The Honest Breakdown for 2026

-While I still appreciate the platform’s powerful automation and Shopify-native integrations, these new costs and hidden fees have made budgeting much more complex than before—especially for small business owners like myself.
+While I still appreciate the platform’s powerful automation and Shopify-native integrations, these new costs and hidden fees have made me rethink Klaviyo ROI and overall budgeting approach—especially without any Klaviyo annual billing discounts to lock in predictable pricing.

-This guide breaks down everything I’ve learned about Klaviyo’s new pricing, from monthly plans and SMS costs to transactional email blocks, and compares it with key competitors so you can decide if it’s still worth the price.
+This guide breaks down everything I’ve learned about updated Klaviyo pricing plans, from monthly plans and SMS costs to transactional email blocks, and compares it with key competitors so you can decide if it’s still worth the price.

 Plan